 The Town should continue to maintain good relationships with homeowner associations, major property owners and landlords to ensure that lines of communication are open and that properties are well maintained.
 The Building Department should continue to be diligent in enforcement of State and Town regulations and the conditions of approved site plans, subdivisions and other land-use approvals.
+Another available tool is the North Castle property maintenance law, commonly known as the "zombie law," through which the Town can maintain a property and bill the property owner.
 Such consistent oversight of residential areas, as well as commercial areas that abut them, will assure that North Castle upholds its strong reputation as a desirable community.
 In addition, the Town should consider instituting a program to provide neighborhood enhancements such as trees, sidewalks, streetlights and other infrastructure improvements.